-Facebook Took Three Hours To Remove Grisly Cleveland Murder Video by Steve Stephens; Plus, Where Is He Now?
+Facebook Took Three Hours To Remove Grisly Cleveland Murder Video by Steve Stephens: Where Is He Now?

 — Cleveland Police (@CLEpolice) April 17, 2017

-Facebook has also since removed Stephens’ profile from the site, and has spoken to the Associated Press about the incident.
-A company spokesperson said,”this is a horrific crime and we do not allow this kind of content on Facebook.
+Facebook has since removed Stephens’ profile from the site and has spoken to the Associated Press about the incident.

+A company spokesperson said, “[T]his is a horrific crime and we do not allow this kind of content on Facebook.
 We work hard to keep a safe environment on Facebook, and are in touch with law enforcement in emergencies when there are direct threats to physical safety.”

 The fact that the social media website took three hours to remove the public slaying troubles many people.
-Perhaps this incident is the most terrifying of the occurrences, as it sparked a nationwide manhunt for the murderer.
+This incident is perhaps the most terrifying of the occurrences, as it sparked a nationwide manhunt for the murderer.
 Reports had him last in Philadelphia, and schools in the area were locked down as a precaution, according to Global News.
 However, further reports have denied these rumors and declare that there is no indication that he is in the city of Philadelphia.

 UPDATE Homicide suspect Steve Stephens' actual vehicle has Ohio Temp tag E363630 pic.twitter.com/tE3r5u4BNN